-- If you are in the way of a blind person say "hi" so they know your there.
+- If you are in the way of a blind person say "hi" so they know you're there.

 - If a blind person is looking for a seat, tell them where there is a vacant space.